seratch/slack-edge/README.md

         async (req) => {
           // sync handler, which is resposible to ack the request return ":wave: This app runs on Cloudflare Workers!";
-        },
+          // If you don't have anything to do here, the function doesn't need to return anything
+          // This means in that case, simply having `async () => {}` works for you },
         async ({ context: { respond } }) => {
           // Lazy listener, which can be executed asynchronously